 - If you don’t want to accept the full amount of your Subsidized Loan, you can complete the Direct Loan Form to reduce your loan award

-- If this is your first time borrowing at COD, you must complete the Entrance Loan Counseling
+- If this is your first time borrowing, you must complete Entrance Loan Counseling

 If you have Federal Work Study: You can contact Human Resources and begin applying for student aide positions.
 Being awarded Federal Work Study does not guarantee a student aide job on campus, you still need to complete the application and hiring process.
 Your Student Loans may be reduced to allow for Federal Work Study eligibility.